7 Hills of Athens

 It may well be the most famous hill on Earth, but is the Acropolis really a hill?

-geologist would state that the limestone capping the Acropolis is the Cretaceous-aged (specifically Cenomanian-Turonian) Tourkovounia (cf. Athens’ 7th hill) formation.
+A geologist would state that the limestone capping the Acropolis is the Cretaceous-aged (specifically Cenomanian-Turonian) Tourkovounia (cf. Athens’ 7th hill) formation.
 The two are separated by 30 million years.
-This means, counter-intuitevely, that the upper rock layer of Acropolis is older than the lower rock layer (ie the opposite of what the principle of superposition would imply)
+This means, counter-intuitevely, that the upper rock layer of Acropolis is older than the lower rock layer (ie the opposite of what the principle of superposition would imply).

 Because the sandstone/marl of the Athens schist is more susceptible to erosion in the arid climate of Greece than is the Tourkovounia limestone, the result resembles a hill.
 The hill used to be larger, but the sides partly eroded over time.